Checklist for digital competence: E-learning made easy

 5. Leadership skills

-1. Reduce the fear of "tech newcomers"
+1. Take the fear out of “technology newcomers”

-2. Check the current knowledge level
+2. Check the current level of knowledge

-3. Provide every employee with good onboarding
+3. Offer every employee good onboarding

 • What is the goal of the e-learning?

-• How does the e-learning officially proceed?
+• How does the e-learning process work formally?

 • How can they get help with technical questions?